-- by function, for example, operations, marketing, finance, fundraising, etc
+- by function, such as operations, marketing, finance, fundraising

 - by region

-- by product, for example, books, support, consultancy, delivery
+- by product, such as books, support, consultancy, delivery

-- in work teams, for example, client/customer groups.
+- in work teams, such as client/customer groups.

 The hierarchical organisation structure is pyramid-shaped.
-At the top of the structure is a single person, who has a small number of people reporting directly to them.
-Each of these people has several people reporting into them and the number of people at each level increases as you move down the structure.
+At the top of the pyramid is one person with a small number of people reporting to them.
+These staff members have others who report to them.
+The number of people at each level increases as you move down the structure.

 Advantages of hierarchical structures

-- A hierarchical structure uses clear reporting lines.
-It is easy to see what each team is called, how many people there are in each team and how they relate to other people in the system.
+- A hierarchical structure has clear reporting lines.
+It is easy to see what each team is called, the size of the team, and how teams relate to each other.

 Disadvantages of hierarchical structures

-- People can feel stuck in a ‘silo’ and miss opportunities for co-operation, both for themselves and the organisation.
+- People can feel stuck and miss opportunities for cooperation.
+This can limit individuals and the organisation.

 Advantages of flat structures

-- people feel more involved and can take on more responsibility
+- Staff involvement where they feel they can take on more responsibility.

 Disadvantages of flat structures